Devotions

 A Still, Small Voice

 While making my way though the narrow downtown streets of Pittsburgh, I saw on a nearby street corner a crowd of people waiting to cross.
-Approaching the corner was a man being led by his seeing-eye dog.
-The dog was ever so skillful in weaving his master in and out of the busy sidewalk traffic. […]
+Approaching the corner was a […]

 Read More